 How do I get a replacement device?

-When will my device get replaced?
+When will my device get replaced or repaired?

 What do I do if I cannot wait for a replacement device?

 First, confirm that your device is included in the recall.
 If your device is on the recall list and you cannot wait for a repair or replacement, talk to your doctor.
 They may suggest:2,8